jruels/jenkins-labs/continuous-delivery/chapters/050_add_build_triggers.md

 ## Build Triggers

 Build triggers decide when a jenkins job is run.
-Whether it happens based on a external event e.g. a push to git repository,  a scheduled run, or  a job is run after another job is completed, there are plenty of options to trigger builds.
+Whether it happens based on an external event e.g. a push to git repository,  a scheduled run, or  a job is run after another job is completed, there are plenty of options to trigger builds.

 From project page, click on **Configure**.